Podcasts and interviews with Randy Meisner – 1977-2020

 Eagles Bicentennial concert at Tampa Stadium – July 4, 1976

 The Eagles Bicentennial concert at Tampa Stadium in Tampa, FL included Fleetwood Mac and Loggins & Messina.
-This concert took place on July 4, 1976 and was the day after their show at the Omni in Atlanta, GA on July 3.
+This 4th of July Jubilation Concert was the day after their show at the Omni in Atlanta, GA on July 3.
 The Eagles concert in Charlotte, NC was earlier on July 1, 1976.
-According to...
+According to newspaper reports, the...
 Continue Reading →

 Inglewood Forum (also called Los Angeles Forum) concerts – Oct.
 19-22, 1976